-From 2006 to 2017 Zostavax was the only shingles vaccine available in the US.
-But after a decade in use over 100,000 patients have reported problems with the vaccine to the FDA.
+From 2006 to 2017, Zostavax was the only shingles vaccine available in the US.
+But after a decade in use, over 100,000 patients have reported problems with the vaccine to the FDA.
 Here’s the important information you need to know.
+Unfortunately, in December 2022, the MDL judge dismissed these cases.
+This decision is currently being appealed, and the MDL will stay open pending the resolution of that appeal.

 What Is Zostavax?

-The Zostavax vaccine works by introducing a weakened version of the shingles virus to body, encouraging it to develop antibodies against the virus and therefore strengthen the immune system.
+The Zostavax vaccine introduces a weakened version of the shingles virus to the body, encouraging it to develop antibodies against the virus and, therefore, strengthen the immune system.
 Zostavax is a live attenuated virus vaccine used to prevent shingles (also known as herpes zoster) in older adults.
 The “shingles vac” or “zoster vaccination” is manufactured by Merck and was first approved by the FDA for use in 2006.
 Until 2017 Zostavax was the FDA preferred shingles vaccine.

-Zostavax is administered as a one-time shot in a doctor’s officer or pharmacy.
-Although the FDA claimed that the Zostavax vaccination was 51% effective at preventing shingles, in 2017 a new vaccine was introduced that is now the FDA preferred method of preventing shingles.
+Zostavax is administered as a one-time shot in a doctor’s office or pharmacy.
+Although the FDA claimed that the Zostavax vaccination was 51% effective at preventing shingles, in 2017, a new vaccine was introduced that is now the FDA’s preferred method of preventing shingles.

 FACT CHECK